As an Amazon Associate I earn from qualifying purchases

-The term “spatchcock” is a 17th century Italian-influenced term which in short says “dispatch the cock”, meaning to open a chicken to be cooked.
+The term “spatchcock” is a 17th-century term with Italian-influence which in short says “dispatch the cock”.
+This means to open a chicken to cook it.
 This spatchcock procedure requires splitting the chicken and removing the backbone so that the chicken can be opened and flattened out for more even and much faster cooking.

-Spatchcocking chicken is a way to get perfectly grilled chicken, but what is perfect grilled chicken?
+Spatchcocking chicken is a way to get perfectly grilled chicken, but what is perfectly grilled chicken?

 The best ways to describe perfect grilled chicken: